 Prof. dr. David Martens is the head of the Applied Data Mining research group at the University of Antwerp.
 His research focuses on the development and use of predictive data mining techniques for a better decision making process.

-Prof. dr. Seppe vanden Broucke is an assistant professor at the department of Decision Sciences and Information Management at KU Leuven.
+Prof. dr. Seppe vanden Broucke is an assistant professor at the department of Management Information Systems at UGent and a lecturer at KU Leuven.
 Seppe received his PhD in Applied Economics at KU Leuven, Belgium in 2014.

 Seppe's research interests include business data science and analytics, machine learning, process management, and process mining.
 Seppe has authored several books on topics such as database management and web scraping and his research been published in well-known international journals and presented at top conferences.

 See http://www.seppe.net for more information.

 María Óskarsdóttir is an assistant professor at Reykjavik University and an active R user.
 She holds a PhD in Business Economics from KU Leuven (Belgium).
 Her research puts focus on applying social network analytics techniques for predictive modeling in marketing, credit scoring and insurance.